A Survey of Deep Causal Models and Their Industrial Applications: Appendix

 where $\Pi_{i}=\{X(n): i=\arg \max \hat{Y^{CF}}\}, T_{i}=\left\{X(n): t_{i}(n)=1\right\}$, and $E$ is the subset of RCT.

-\subsection{Multiple treatment}
+\subsubsection{Multiple treatment}

-Continuing from the binary treatment scenario, this subsection discusses multiple treatment scenarios.
-Besides the IHDP, the \textbf{News}\cite{PM} example is used frequently for questions involving multiple treatments.
-As shown in this example, how news items are perceived by media consumers.
-There is a covariate of the number of words in a news item, and in the treatment, there are viewing tools available, such as smartphones, tablets, desktops, and TVs.
+Unlike the binary treatment problem, the multiple treatment problem might be described by the following stereotype \cite{PM}: For each sample, the potential outcomes are represented as a vector $Y$ with $N$ entries ${{Y_j}^F}$ where each entry corresponds to the outcome when applying one treatment $T_j$ out of the set of $N$ available treatments with $ j\in \left\{0,1,2,\dots, N-1 \right\}$.
+The set of available treatments might contain more than two treatments.
+As training data, samples $k$ and their observed factual outcomes $Y^{F}$ are received when applying one treatment $T_i$ , the other outcomes might not be observed.
+The purpose is to train a predictive model $\hat{f}$ that is able to estimate the entire potential outcomes vector $\hat{Y}$ with $k$ entries $Y_j$.

-An accurate estimate of treatment effect can be determined for all subsets of the group using \textbf{Root Mean Square Error (RMSE)} rather than PEHE.
-RMSE is defined as\cite{TECE-VAE}:
+With the exception of ATE and CATE, an accurate estimate of treatment effect might be determined by using \textbf{Root Mean Square Error (RMSE)} \cite{TECE-VAE} for all subgroups, which is defined as:

-$Y^F(n, j)$ displays the true result when the $j^{th}$ subset is applied to compute the $i^{th}$ observation, whereas $Y^{CF}(n, j)$ displays the predicted result when the $j^{th}$ subset is applied to compute the $i^{th}$ observation.
-Absolute error is better measured by RMSE.
+where $T$ is the set of all possible combinations of treatments, $N$ is the number of observations. $Y^T(n, j)$ displays the true outcome when the $j^{th}$ subset is applied to compute the $n^{th}$ observation, whereas $Y^P(n, j)$ displays the predicted outcome when the $j^{th}$ subset is applied to compute the $n^{th}$ observation.
+The \textbf{Absolute Error} might be calculated in the same way.
+This metric is commonly used for the News \cite{PM} dataset, which the treatments are the choice of viewing tools, such as smartphones, tablets, desktops, and TVs.

-To measures the average of the RMSE between the actual and estimated difference between ITE for each treatment with no treatment ITE, we can incorporate multiple treatments into the calculation of \textbf{Average PEHE}\cite{TECE-VAE}, multiple treatments can be taken into account:
+To measure the average of the RMSE between the actual and estimated difference between ITE for each treatment with no treatment ITE, We might incorporate multiple treatment into one calculation criterion, which is called \textbf{Average PEHE} \cite{TECE-VAE}:

-The set $T$ represents the sample set with no treatment applied, whereas $T_0$ represents the sample set with no treatment applied.
+where $T_0$ represents the sample set with no treatment applied.
+It is worth mentioning that the latest research on estimating the effect of multi-causal treatment COVID-19 \cite{COVID_2}.
+Average PEHE typically serve as performance metrics in dataset CHESS \cite{COVID_1}.

-It is worth mentioning that the case study on the estimation of multi-cause treatment effects of \textbf{COVID-19}\cite{qian2020between,haase2021characteristics} Hospitalization in England Surveillance System(CHESS) has become a research hotspot.
-In this example, there is information on individual-level risk factors, treatments, and outcomes of 3090 patients admitted at the height of the outbreak, including age, multiple morbidity, ventilatory support, antiviral treatment, etc. CATE and RMSE typically serve as performance metrics in this sample.